QuerySpark vs StudyFetch

 QuerySpark

 Best when you have PDFs, lecture notes, and study guides and want high-quality practice questions plus spaced repetition baked in.
-Lower price, faster workflow, four real question types including essay.
+Its narrower workflow emphasizes four question types, including essay.

 StudyFetch

-Best when you want a voice-driven AI tutor (Spark.E), lecture audio recording, and a polished mobile experience across study modes.
-Trades depth on questions for breadth across study tools.
+Best when you want a voice-driven AI tutor (Spark.E), lecture audio recording, spaced review, and a polished experience across study modes.

 Feature Comparison